destinyae/developer-docs-1/docs/dynamic-tao/dtao-guide.md

 | **Emission into alpha_out** | Add one alpha token into the subnet alpha outstanding  | Add one alpha token into the subnet alpha outstanding |

 :::caution Proportional TAO emissions vs. Flat alpha emissions From the above table, we can see that while TAO emissions into the pool are proportional to each subnet's TAO reserve, the alpha emissions into the pool are flat 1 alpha per block.
-Furthermore, emissions into alpha outstanding are flat 1 alpha per block **regardless of sum of prices.**
+Furthermore, emissions into alpha outstanding are flat 1 alpha per block **regardless of the sum of prices.**
 :::

 See the below diagram showing how emissions flow: